 The picture shows the overstocking detail, and in the top right-hand corner, you can see the beginning of the ice build-up due to the air flow restriction caused by the stock being positioned in front of the evaporator.

 It is important that when a cold room is noticed to be operating at a high temperature that a call is immediately placed and logged to the correct individual or company.
 This will enable a swift and prompt action to prevent any further damage and to enable the cold room to be returned to the correct operating temperature as soon as possible.

 The picture shows a freezer cold room at -8.9°C – action is immediately required!

 You have now gained an understanding of operating commercial cold rooms.
 This should enable your site to experience fewer problems and gain increased operational efficiency.

 When taking food deliveries that are going to take a while to move from the delivery point and load into the cold room it is good practice to turn the cold room off at the control panel to stop the refrigeration cycle.
 This will stop the refrigeration effect and reduce the possibility of the internal evaporator freezing as shown below.

-It is commonly found that when food deliveries are taking place, cold room doors are left wide open and strip curtains are removed.
+It is commonly found that when food deliveries are taking place, walk in cold room doors are left wide open and strip curtains are removed.
 This allows the warm air from the kitchen to escape to the coldest point which is the cold room.

-Warm air entering the cold room will cause the room to rise in temperature and this will cause an ice build up on the evaporator coil & ceiling.
+Warm air entering the walk in cold room will cause the room to rise in temperature and this will cause an ice build up on the evaporator coil & ceiling.
 This will require an engineer to visit the site and clear the ice from the evaporator.
 This is classed as customer misuse and is not covered under warranty.